33 Awesome Things to do in Darwin, Australia

 I’m not a huge art fan so I can’t speak much about the quality of the art gallery, but I really liked the museum.
 They have a whole evolution exhibit which was really interesting.

 If you want to see some traditional aboriginal artwork this is the place to go as well!

-You can go for a walk in the Darwin Botanical Gardens from the city.
-The gardens are about 30 minutes from the city center by walking.
+On a nice day, you should go for a gorgeous stroll in the Darwin Botanical Gardens.
 They are well maintained and pretty.
 It is a peaceful escape from the city!

 The gardens are just across the road from Mindil Beach so you could go for a walk in the gardens before checking out the Mindil Markets and watching the sunset.